-If you are less than 14 weeks pregnant, you may be offered an NT ultrasound without the prenatal screening blood tests, if this service is available.
-If an NT ultrasound is not available, or you are more than 14 weeks pregnant, you will be offered the blood test(s) described on page 3.
-If you will be 35 or older when your baby is born, you will be offered a diagnostic test as described above.
+If you are less than 14 weeks pregnant, you will be offered both an NT ultrasound and the prenatal screening blood tests described on page 3.
+If an NT ultrasound is not available, or you are more than 14 weeks pregnant, you will still be offered the blood test(s) described on page 3.
+If you will be 35 or older when your babies are born, you will have the option of amniocentesis.